aarongowins/RTeX/README.md

 # LaTeX
-This is my idiot self trying out the LaTeX stuff in R.
+This is my idiot self trying out Sweave.